Baronet: Number of baronetcies

 The first publication listing all baronetcies ever created was C. J. Parry's Index of Baronetcy Creations (1967).
-This listed them in alphabetical order, other than the last five creations (Dodds of West Chillington, Redmayne of Rushcliffe, Pearson of Gressingham, Finlay of Epping and Thatcher of Scotney).
+This listed them in alphabetical order, other than the last five creations (Dodds of West Chiltington, Redmayne of Rushcliffe, Pearson of Gressingham, Finlay of Epping and Thatcher of Scotney).
 It showed the total number created from 1611 to 1964 to have been 3,482.
 They include five of Oliver Cromwell, several of which were recreated by Charles II.
 Twenty-five were created between 1688 and 1784 by James II in exile after his dethronement, by his son James Stuart ("The Old Pretender") and his grandson Charles Edward Stuart ("Bonnie Prince Charlie").
 These "Jacobite baronetcies" were never accepted by the English Crown, have all disappeared and should properly be excluded from the 3,482, making the effective number of creations 3,457.
 A close examination of Parry's publication shows he missed one or two, so there might well have been some more.

 As of 2000, including baronetcies where succession was dormant or unproven, there was a total of 1,314 baronetcies divided into five classes of creation included on The Official Roll of the Baronetage – 146 of England, 63 of Ireland, 119 of Scotland, 133 of Great Britain and 853 of the United Kingdom.

 The total number of baronetcies today is approximately 1,204, although only some 1,020 are on The Official Roll of the Baronetage.
 It is unknown whether some baronetcies remain extant and it may be that nobody can prove himself to be the actual heir.
 Over 200 baronetcies are now held by peers; and others, such as the Knox line, have been made tenuous by internal family disputes.
+According to the Ministry of Justice, it is not necessary to prove succession to a baronetcy in order to use the title, but a person cannot be referred to as a baronet in any official capacity unless their name is on the Official Roll.

 Baronetage decline since 1965

 There were 1,490 baronetcies extant on 1 January 1965.
 Since then the number has reduced by 286 through extinction or dormancy: a gross decline of 19.2% (up to 2017).
 Extant baronetcies numbered about 1,236 in 2015, and 1,204 as of 2017.

-Since 1965 only one new baronetcy has been created, for Sir Denis Thatcher on 7 December 1990, husband of a former British prime minister, Margaret Thatcher (later Baroness Thatcher); their eldest son, Sir Mark Thatcher, succeeded as 2nd Baronet upon his father's death in 2003.
+Since 1965 only one new baronetcy has been created, for Sir Denis Thatcher on 7 December 1990, husband of a former British prime minister, Margaret Thatcher (later Baroness Thatcher); their only son, Sir Mark Thatcher, succeeded as 2nd Baronet upon his father's death in 2003.

 Seven baronetcies dormant in 1965 have since been revived: Innes baronetcy, of Coxton (1686), Nicolson baronetcy of that Ilk and of Lasswade (1629), Hope baronetcy, of Kirkliston (1698), St John (later St John-Mildmay) baronetcy, of Farley (1772), Maxwell-Macdonald baronetcy of Pollok (1682), Inglis baronetcy, of Cramond, Edinburgh (1687) and Von Friesendorff baronetcy, of Hirdech, Sweden (1661).